-EERE expects to make approximately \$15 - \$25 million of Federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
-EERE anticipates making approximately 2 to 6 awards under this FOA.
+EERE expects to make approximately \$11.3 million of Federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
+EERE anticipates making approximately 1 - 10 awards under this FOA.
 EERE may issue one, multiple, or no awards.

-Individual awards may vary between \$2,000,000 and \$5,000,000.
+Individual awards may vary between \$1 and \$8 million.